 Click Save.

-If you have column headers, mappings will be auto-generated, and all you need to do is populate the source field column.
+If you have column headers, mappings will be auto-generated, and you only need to populate the source field column.
 Then, run your flow!

 Set the Google Sheets URI according to the action you want to perform.